arvvvs/No-Pants-University/README.md

 But even more seriously, I feel like I've become rusty even though I recently graduated.
 I feel like I need to re-learn earlier topics and try to get more out of them.

-So, join me on my journey to learn/re-learn!
+So, join me on my journey to learn/re-learn/get more out of my learning!

 ## Tenative List of Topics